-When it comes to aiding your taxi driving, technology can offer all types of assistance – before, during and after your shift.
+When it comes to aiding your taxi driving, the best type of car and technology can offer all types of assistance – before, during and after your shift.

 In this article, we’ll highlight some of the top car gadgets on the market right now and how they can be put to good use.
 Some might even help bring down the price of your taxi insurance premiums…

 Let’s start with the insurance-friendly gadget we were alluding to – a dashcam.